 Speed also plays a factor in whether or not passenger car drivers might sustain a serious injury upon impact with Mansfield bars.
 The current NHSTA guidelines state that Mansfield bars must be able to absorb the impact of a vehicle moving at 35 miles per hour, head-on.
 If a passenger car collides with Mansfield bars at a higher speed, occupants may be more likely to sustain serious injuries.

 What if Mansfield Bars Injured You During an Accident?

-If Mansfield bars did not protect you from injury during an accident with a semi truck, call an attorney.
-If a semi truck’s underride guards failed to meet NHSTA guidelines, you may be able to file a lawsuit for compensation.
+If Mansfield bars did not protect you from injury during an accident with a semi-truck, call an attorney.
+If a semi truck’s underride guards fail to meet NHSTA guidelines, you might be able to file a lawsuit for compensation.
 Successfully filing such a claim can require a thorough investigation into a trucking company’s negligence, so hiring an experienced lawyer is wise.

 Certain vehicles, like semi trucks and trailers, are required to have underride guards in the United States.
 If a large truck does not have these bars, passenger cars may be more likely to slide underneath, causing serious injuries to drivers.
 If you were recently injured in a collision with a semi truck because of the vehicle’s lack of Mansfield bars, reach out to an attorney right away.

 A lawyer may be able to help you file a lawsuit against a negligent trucking company to recover compensation for your injuries.
 Remember, certain large vehicles must have Mansfield bars that meet the safety guidelines set by the NHSTA.